Punjab gharana: Mian Shaukat Hussain (1930 – 1996)

 Characterized by the most distinct sur/tone recorded so far, Miyan Shaukat Hussain Khan is ranked amongst the finest musicians of South Asia.
 He is the last tabla player of Punjab gharana to be bestowed upon with the title of "Miyan" (meaning the one with knowledge) which is the highest ranking title in north Indian classical music.
 Thus he is considered as the greatest tabla player of Punjab gharana after his teacher Mian Qadir Bakhsh.

 Shaukat Hussain gained fame in the realm of solo through his self composed qaidas, which are now played with proud by his students.
 He was a master of the subject of "tete-dhete" and his qaidas on the subject are the best of their kind across all the gharanas of tabla.
 His challan (style) of three-finger tere-kete also gained him critical fame among the musically educated audience.

 Apart from his prowess over the solo repertoire, the maestro's forte was his impeccable accompaniment.
 Shaukat Hussain Khan was the accompanist of choice for Pakistan's great vocalists and instrumentalists like Amanat ali Fateh Ali Khan, Salamat Ali Nazakat Ali Khan, Roshan Ara Begum and he always offered impeccable support.
 He developed a unique style of accompanying called "barjasta (spontaneous) angg, which can particularly be heard in his performances with Salamat Ali Khan.

 As a soloist, one hears the Delhi roots of his sound mixed with a truly Punjabi sense of rhythmic complexity.
 One can hear this complexity in the varied internal phrase lengths of pieces and in the taal structures.
-He was famous for his highly level of melodic variation and modulation of his bayan (the left hand base drum) and kept his bayan in rather lower pitch register, which allowed him to work more extensively with his wrist, thus embellishing his tabla.
+He was famous for his highly level of melodic variation and modulation of his bayan (the left hand bass drum) and kept his bayan in rather lower pitch register, which allowed him to work more extensively with his wrist, thus embellishing his tabla.

 Now after the death of Mian Shaukat Hussain Khan, his son, Ustad Raza Shaukat became a Khalifa continuing the tradition of the Punjab gharana in Pakistan.